tbarn/auto-collector-dashboard/README.md

 - A [Keen IO account](https://keen.io/signup?source=glitch)
 - A Keen IO project with data streaming to it from the [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?source=glitch)

+Once you have these two things, you can remix the code in [Glitch](https://glitch.com/edit/#!/remix/auto-collector-dashboard) or locally by pulling the [Glitch branch](https://github.com/keen/auto-collector-dashboard/tree/glitch) of this repo.

-Once you have these two things, replace the example `projectId` and `readKey` in the public/settings.js file with those for your project.
+Next, you need to replace the example `projectId` and `readKey` in the public/settings.js file with those for your project.

 You can also choose what the relative timeframe your dashboard queries.
 We have set it at `this_4_weeks` in settings.js to start.